My Giallo-Inspired Wedding: A Homage to Italian Thrillers

 Guestbook

-I found an incredible French seller on Etsy who creates wedding guestbooks from antique French books.
-I settled on this cover as it feels very much in keeping with the wedding's theming evoking the feel of Suspiria with its red and gold art nouveau style cover.
-It's also a bit of an odd to the famous little red book in Blood & Black Lace.
-I also liked that the gold lines intersected in a familiar patten to the Three Mothers Varelli book in Argento's Inferno.
-As I'm Scottish, it felt fitting to have a cover that incorporates our country's national flower, the thistle, into its design.
+I found an incredible seller from France on Etsy who creates wedding guestbooks using antique French books.
+I chose a cover that resonated well with the wedding theme, evoking the essence of Suspiria with its red and gold Art Nouveau style.
+It also pays homage to the famous little red book in Blood and Black Lace.
+Additionally, I appreciated that the intersecting gold lines on the cover resemble the pattern from the Three Mothers' Varelli book in Argento's Inferno.

 Flowers